• Facebook

 Occupational Therapy

 The focus of occupational therapy offers children with autism the ability to develop the daily skills needed to become more independent.
 Occupational therapy provides sensory integration and addresses areas of delay in meeting milestones.
-Some of the significant skillsets focused on include: self-feeding, bathing, and dressing.
+Some of the significant skill sets focused on include: self-feeding, bathing, and dressing.
 Concentrating on both fine and gross motor skills also strengthens areas such as the child’s handwriting and participation in physical activities.
 Encouraging and working with your child at home, on skills learned during OT, will help enhance the skills they need.

 Occupational therapy addresses many areas, including: